MasoniteFramework/docs/prologue/how-to-contribute.md

 Feature Maintainers are people who are in charge of specific features \(such as [Caching](../useful-features/caching.md) or [Creating Packages](../advanced/creating-packages.md)\).
 These developers will be in charge of reviewing PR's and merging them into the development branch and also have direct contact with the repository owner to discuss.

-Feature maintainers must already have significant contributions to development of the repository they are trying to be a Feature Maintainer for.
+Feature maintainers must already have significant contributions to the development of the repository they are trying to be a Feature Maintainer for.
 Although they do not have to be contributors to the actual feature they plan to maintain.

 ## Comment the Code